kreauniv/comp308/source/racket-intro.rst

 S-expressions
 -------------

-And then you have the famous "s-expressions" (for "symbolic expressions"), which also look like lists, except that there is no quote character sticking in front of it.
+And then you have the famous ":index:`s-expressions`" (for "symbolic expressions"), which also look like lists, except that there is no quote character sticking in front of it.
 A typically s-expression is of the form --

 ``(<operator> <operand-1> <operand-2> ... <operand-N>)``